Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 podman-compose up -d

-Podman allows you to reproduce development environments instantly.
+This allows you to reproduce complete development environments instantly even when using Podman.

 podman system prune -a